ISISNeutronMuon/quickBayes/docs/source/cf/AIC.rst

    \Delta = \ln(4\pi) - \ln{([x_\mathrm{max} - x_\mathrm{min}]A_\mathrm{max})} + \ln{\left(\frac{\sqrt{\det{H_{N}}}}{\sqrt{\det{H_N+1}}}\right)} + \frac{1}{2}(\chi^2_{N} - \chi^2_{N+1}).

 The first term is a benefit to using more functions and the second term is the cost of the prior, as discussed preveously.
-The third term is related to the ...
+The third term is related to the Hessian matrix.
 The final term is the difference between the chi squared values, similar to the differences in the AIC and BIC.

 Equations :math:numref:`Delta_AIC` and :math:numref:`Delta_BIC` have a term that penalises complexity (more functions) and then a term that is the comparison between the goodness of the fits for the two models.
 Whereas, equation :math:numref:`Delta_qb` instead has a term that encourages complexity and a term that penalises poor prior knowledge.
 The comparison for the goodness of fit also takes into account the Hessian matrices for the models.
-This additional term ...